 In my latest work, I’ve been venturing ever deeper into inner space.

-It’s at the locus of pain – the place where my spinal cord and emerging nerves are most constricted – that the story of my body’s creativity most visibly plays out.
-In my latest drawings, I’ve been zooming in to explore it in great detail.
+The locus of pain – the place where my spinal cord and emerging spinal nerves are most constricted – is where the story of my body’s creativity most visibly plays out.

-More about my latest work and the creative body
+More about my latest work and how it connects me to the creative body

 Spinal cord cross-section (blue cell), 8 x 10.25 in. on Moulin de Fleurac, 2025